elshnkhll/ROKU-TV-Private-Listening-ESP32/README.md

 ## Roku TV Private Listening using ESP32 proxy.

 This is a firmware wich will turn ESP32 to a proxy device for listening a Roku TV in a Chrome browser tab on your PC (or MAC).
 Don't forget to replace port name in the upload script.
+In case of MAC you might need to give a permission to the script using this command: `sudo chmod 755 upload_macOS.sh`

 Works in Chrome.